CESNET/idle-os-toolset/README.md

 # CESNET-IDLE-OS-TRAFFIC Toolset

+This is a set of tools used to create the [CESNET Idle OS traffic](https://zenodo.org/records/15004765) dataset.
+The dataset contains captured network traffic of various operating systems (OS) in their idle state, i.e. without any user activity.

+The toolset allows to create a set of virtual machines (VM) in VirtualBox, run them for a specified amount of time and capture the traffic they generate.
+There are also scripts to process the data -- convert raw packet captures (PCAPs) to rich flow records using [ipfixprobe](https://cesnet.github.io/ipfixprobe/) and extract details of DNS, HTTP and TLS traffic.

+---

 **VM provider:** VirtualBox

 For a list of available VMs, run the command `list_vms.sh`.
 To list only running VMs, run `list_vms.sh -r`.
 All scripts can be found in the `/data/virtual_machines/scripts/` folder.
 Captured traffic can be found in the `/data/virtual_machines/traffic/` folder (see the *Captured Data* section).